Ann Witheridge | www.annwitheridge.com

-Ann studied Art History at Christ’s College Cambridge and has been teaching drawing and painting in the atelier tradition for nearly twenty years.
+Ann studied Art History at Christ’s College Cambridge and has been teaching drawing and painting in the atelier tradition for twenty years.
 She began teaching at Charles H Cecil Studios, before co-founding Lavender Hill Studios in 2004.
 She now runs London Fine Art Studios.

 Ann loves teaching, drawing and painting in equal measure.
 She regularly writes for art periodicals and gives workshops in Museums across London, including Leighton House Museum.
 Her most random (therefore most coveted) award was Best in Show at the Orford Flower Show.

 Small pleasures: Culture vulture, being outdoors, surrounded by nature, friends and being with her daughters.

 Favourite artists (dead and alive): Constable & Titian, she loved them as a young student and they have never let her down!